 We understand mission to mean the divine outflow of love that uplifts man from sin to holiness.
 Mission is the preaching of the Gospel of Jesus Christ in word and action in order to reclaim the lost through the process of Conversion.
 It can therefore only be effectively done when the whole life of a missionary becomes one constant love sacrifice, every action a manifestation, and every word an utterance of love.
 We also reckon that this can only happen when the natural man is converted to be a spiritual one, through whom the miraculous power of the grace of God is made manifest to the world.
 After Conversion has been wrought in the life of a disciple, His life starts to flow out in service to all those around him.
 We understand to say that, primarily, our mission is not merely the dissemination of doctrine, but that through a Christ personified life, the Gospel is to spread in thought, word and action.
 The aim of preaching the Gospel of our Lord Jesus Christ is to reclaim and convert sinners, as it is only through conversation that the lost can be reconciled to God and be part of His Kingdom.
-The spiritual nature of the Gospel commission therefore demands that we place emphasis on conversion, and is not numbers of baptism of people who accent to doctrine we believe in.
+The spiritual nature of the Gospel commission therefore demands that we place emphasis on conversion, and not numbers of baptism of people who accent to doctrine we believe in.

-The cross reveals what it means to be dedicated to mission of saving the lost become missionaries the extent to which their devotion, dedication and sacrifice is required for the salvation of the lost.
+The cross reveals what it means to be dedicated to the mission of saving the lost.
+The cross reveals to us the ultimate cost of sin, and the extent to which each missionary may have to go in order to save the lost.
+At the Cross, as we see the son of God pouring out His life for the salvation of men, we realize the incalculable cost of the mission.
+The blood-stained path to Calvary teach all those who are to become missionaries the extent to which their devotion, dedication and sacrifice is required for the salvation of the lost.
 Whether we live in times of peace and prosperity, or in times of adversity and trial, the work of salvation demands the same sacrificial giving of ourselves in talents, energy, time, love, and heart to both God and man.
 Therefore, all those who have been called to be gospel workers with God, are called to a complete death to self, in the same manner as Christ died on the cross.